Casper Shafer: In New Jersey

 of the Province."
 The following year, Shafer, Thomas Peterson and Abia Brown represented the County in the Provincial Congress whose session began at Burlington on 10 June 1776 establishing the government as the former colony became an independent state, deposed and imprisoned the Royal Governor, William Franklin, and established the state's first constitution.
 In August, the Provincial Congress met in Princeton and transformed into the state's first Legislature.
 According to Snell, on several occasions Shafer would rise to his feet exclaiming his dissent in German, saying "Das ist nicht recht!
 Das ist nicht recht!" (trans.
 "That is not right!
 That is not right!") and positing his argument in his adopted English.
 He represented the county for the next three years, and was described as "faithful in his attendance at the various meetings at Princeton, Trenton, Burlington and Haddonfield.
 His vote is recorded on almost every question, and always in favor of the most vigorous and aggressive measures for carrying on the war."

 Death and legacy

 Casper Shafer died on 7 February 1784 in Stillwater.
 Shafer disagreed on matters of doctrine with the German Reformed and Lutheran clergy who supplied the local church, the "Dutch Meeting House" (now a presbyterian congregation), and in his last years became cordially acquainted with Presbyterian clergyman Rev. Ira Condict (1764–1811).
 Condict, who would later become President of Queen's College (now Rutgers University) had been called to serve the nearby Presbyterian congregations at Upper Hardwick (now Yellow Frame Presbyterian Church) and at Sussex Court House (now Newton).
 Shafer requested that Condict perform his burial service, but because the German clergy objected to Condict using the church building, Condict eulogized Shafer from the church's front steps.
-Casper Shafer was buried in the churchyard at Stillwater.
+Casper Shafer was buried in the Stillwater Cemetery.
 His tombstone reads: